ansible/ansible/docs/docsite/rst/tips_tricks/sample_setup.rst

 Sample Ansible setup
 ********************

 You have learned about playbooks, inventory, roles, and variables.
-This section pulls all those elements together, outlining a sample setup for automating a web service.
-You can find more example playbooks illustrating these patterns in our `ansible-examples repository <https://github.com/ansible/ansible-examples>`_.
-(NOTE: These may not use all of the features in the latest release, but are still an excellent reference!).
+This section combines all those elements, and outlines a sample setup for automating a web service.
+You can find more example playbooks that illustrate these patterns in our `ansible-examples repository <https://github.com/ansible/ansible-examples>`_.
+(NOTE: These examples do not use all of the latest features, but are still an excellent reference.).

-The sample setup organizes playbooks, roles, inventory, and variables files by function, with tags at the play and task level for greater granularity and control.
+The sample setup organizes playbooks, roles, inventory, and files with variables by function.
+Tags at the play and task level provide greater granularity and control.
 This is a powerful and flexible approach, but there are other ways to organize Ansible content.
-Your usage of Ansible should fit your needs, not ours, so feel free to modify this approach and organize your content as you see fit.
+Your usage of Ansible should fit your needs, so feel free to modify this approach and organize your content accordingly.

 .. contents::
    :local: